mghersher/ProgVizFA21/week_9_HW/README.md

 how yearly probability compounds.
 FEMA defines a high risk floodplain as one that has a 1 in 100 risk of flooding.
 Many underestimate this to mean that a house in these floodplains have a 1% risk of flooding in 100 years.
 This is not the case because of how probability compounds.
-I created a scrollytelling visualiization a year back in ArcGIS that tried to communicate this and for this project I decided to recreate it in d3.
+I [created a scrollytelling visualization in ArcGIS](https://storymaps.arcgis.com/stories/8d2bb89b23cc4ba09cf08c4b052ff67c) that tried to communicate this, and for this project I decided to recreate it in d3.

 I was particularly interested in creating this visualization because it forced